 Sony X800H’s Input Lag

-Without game mode enabled, the X800H 4K UHD TV is a little slow when it comes to input lag.
+Without game mode enabled, the X800H 4K UHD TV is a little unresponsive when it comes to input lag.
 Fortunately, the game mode provides a significant reduction to the lag.

 You can take a look at RTINGS findings below: